SpectraLLM: Uncovering the Ability of LLMs for Molecular Structure Elucidation from Multi-Spectral Data: Appendix

 \textbf{Nuclear magnetic resonance spectrum}.
 For nuclear magnetic resonance (NMR) spectra, we applied modality-specific preprocessing and discrete feature extraction.
-For ${}^{13}\rm{C}$ NMR and ${}^{1}\rm{H}$ NMR, chemical shift ranges were set to 220–0 ppm and 12–0 ppm, respectively.
-A dynamic threshold—set at 1\% of the spectrum’s maximum intensity—was used to filter background noise, and the spectra were cropped to the minimal region containing significant peaks.
+For ${}^{13}\rm{C}$ NMR and ${}^{1}\rm{H}$ NMR, chemical shift ranges were set to 220-0 ppm and 12-0 ppm, respectively.
+A dynamic threshold (with the threshold being 1\% of the maximum spectral intensity) was used to filter background noise, and the spectra were cropped to the minimal region containing significant peaks.
 The intensity values have all been normalization.
 For HSQC NMR, which contain 2D correlation peaks between hydrogen and carbon atoms, only peak-level information was retained.
 Each peak was characterized by its ${}^{1}\rm{H}$ and ${}^{13}\rm{C}$ chemical shifts and associated proton count (nH), defaulted to 1 if unspecified.
 To support downstream prompt generation, we represented NMR signals in structured formats.
-For ${}^{13}\rm{C}$ and ${}^{1}\rm{H}$ spectra, data were stored as key–value pairs of shift and intensity values, e.g., \texttt{{"C-shifts": ["$\rm{shift_1}$", "$\rm{shift_2}$"], "Intensities": ["$\rm{intensity_1}$", "$\rm{intensity_2}$"]}}.
+For ${}^{13}\rm{C}$ and ${}^{1}\rm{H}$ spectra, data were stored as key-value pairs of shift and intensity values, e.g., \texttt{{"C-shifts": ["$\rm{shift_1}$", "$\rm{shift_2}$"], "Intensities": ["$\rm{intensity_1}$", "$\rm{intensity_2}$"]}}.
 For HSQC, the 2D correlations were encoded as: \texttt{{"H-shifts": ["$\rm{h_1}$", "$\rm{h_2}$"], "C-shifts": ["$\rm{c_1}$", "$\rm{c_2}$"], "Intensities": ["$\rm{intensity_1}$", "$\rm{intensity_2}$"]}}.

 \textbf{Mass Spectrometry}.
 For mass spectrometry (MS), we retained spectra containing between 2 and 1280 peaks.
 All mass-to-charge ratio (m/z) values were rounded to two decimal places, and peak intensities were converted to relative abundances within a [0, 100] range, also to two decimal places.
-To preserve experimental context and enable condition-aware modeling, auxiliary metadata—such as instrument type, collision energy, and adduct ion species—was retained when available, distinguishing spectra acquired under different experimental settings for the same molecule.
-For downstream prompt construction, MS spectra were represented as structured arrays of m/z–intensity pairs in JSON format, for example: \texttt{{"mzs": ["$\rm{m/z_1}$", "$\rm{m/z_2}$"], "intensities": ["$\rm{intensity_1}$", "$\rm{intensity_2}$"]}}.
+To preserve experimental context and enable condition-aware modeling, auxiliary metadata (such as instrument type, collision energy, and adduct ion species) was retained when available, distinguishing spectra acquired under different experimental settings for the same molecule.
+For downstream prompt construction, MS spectra were represented as structured arrays of m/z-intensity pairs in JSON format, for example: \texttt{{"mzs": ["$\rm{m/z_1}$", "$\rm{m/z_2}$"], "intensities": ["$\rm{intensity_1}$", "$\rm{intensity_2}$"]}}.

-Finally, we designed a diverse collection of natural language instructions for the language model, supporting both single-spectrum and multi-spectrum input formats.
-The detailed prompt examples will be introduced in the next subsection.